As we were heading off to Europe last year for an extended holiday my friend Karen lent me a few good books.

-Matthew and I thoroughly enjoyed The House at Salvation Creek, a delightful memoir by Susan Duncan but soon realised that it’s actually a sequel to her first book.
-So when we got back I borrowed the first one from the local library, Salvation Creek.
+We thoroughly enjoyed The House at Salvation Creek, a delightful memoir by Susan Duncan, but soon realised that it’s actually a sequel to her first book.
+So when we got back I borrowed the first one, Salvation Creek, from the local library.

 Duncan’s relationship with her ageing mother is something many readers will relate to.
 And of course I loved all the references to what she was cooking.
 This is her recipe for Lemon Drizzle Cake.
 Very easy and a real crowd pleaser.

 Zest of 1 large lemon

 250g butter (at room temp)

 Preheat oven to 160ºC and prepare a round or square cake pan.
 I used a 22cm (9″) square silicone pan, so there was no need to grease and line the bottom with baking paper, which you need to do with a metal pan.